(Continued from the previous page)

 Even today, this viewpoint seems to contribute to habits of thought that tend to bias the way scientists talk about fossils.
 In particular, the idea that mammals are "higher" and that they came after reptiles seems to dispose paleontologists to call very similar animals (e.g., ankylosaurs and giant armadillos) by different names and to make very different claims about their natures (i.e., that one is a reptile and the other a mammal).
 Another example is seen in the ease with which biologists accept the idea that synapsids were reptiles.
 If synapsids were classified as early mammals (as might seem reasonable on the basis of their hard anatomy), the earliest known mammals would then be the contemporaries of the earliest known reptiles.
 NEXT PAGE >>

-Notes (List of Works Cited):
+Notes (Works Cited):

 1. Farlow and Brett-Surman (1997).